 Step 3: Begin the application process

 Make sure you read the application materials carefully.
 Many programs require letters of recommendation or statements of language proficiency.
 Be sure to request these from your instructors well in advance of the deadlines.
-In addition, check with the student advisor in the Asian Languages & Literature Department before you leave to find out what advance preparation you should make in order to smooth your credit transfer after you return.
+In addition, check with an advisor in the Asian Languages & Literature Department before you leave to find out what advance preparation you should make in order to smooth your credit transfer after you return.

 Step 4: Apply for funding